urbit/examples/README.md

 instructions](https://urbit.org/docs/using/install), then
 [setup](https://urbit.org/docs/using/setup) an urbit.

-Follow the *Live install* below if your urbit is running on the live network (comets are usually best for development).
-Follow the *Manual install* instead if you're on a [fake ship](https://urbit.org/fora/posts/~2017.1.5..21.31.04..20f3~/) or otherwise experiencing problems with the live install.
+Follow the *Network install* below if your urbit is running on the live network (comets are usually best for development).
+Follow the *Local install* instead if you're on a [fake ship](https://urbit.org/fora/posts/~2017.1.5..21.31.04..20f3~/) or otherwise experiencing problems with the network install.

-### Live install
+### Network install

 In your urbit's `:dojo`, run the command: